gitmaus1/kest2/README.md

 heading.
 d.
 In the Performance Options window, click the Advanced tab.
 Question:
-What is the current size of the virtual memory (paging file)?
+What is the current size of the virtual memory (paging file)?<br>
-Type your answers here.<br>
+Type your answers here.
+1216 MB<br>

 a.
 Click Change in the Virtual memory area to open the Virtual Memory window.
 b.
 Remove the check mark from Automatically manage paging file size for all drives.
 Question:
-What Drive [Volume Label] contains the paging file?
+What Drive [Volume Label] contains the paging file?<br>
-Type your answers here.<br>
+Type your answers here.
+C:               System managed<br>

 c.
 Choose the I: drive.
 Select the Custom size: radio button.
 Note: Your drive letter and volume may be different than the example.
 Replace I: with the drive letter for your second partition on your PC.
 If there is only one partition on the hard drive, use Disk Management to create a second partition with at least 2GB before continuing with this lab.
 Question:
-What is the recommended paging file size for all drives?
+What is the recommended paging file size for all drives?<br>
-Type your answers here.<br>

-a.
-Navigate to the System Properties window.
-(Control Panel > System >Advanced system settings).
-Select the Advanced tab and click Settings in the Performance area.
-b.
-In the Performance Options window, select the Advanced tab and click Change.
-c.
-The Virtual Memory window opens displaying the new paging file information.
-Verify your changes.
-Question:
-What Drive [Volume Label] contains the paging file?
-Type your answers here.<br>

-Why would you ever change the default virtual memory page file settings in Windows?
-Type your answers here.<br>
+Type your answers here.
+Minimum allowed:  16 MB.
+Recommended:     1879 MB.
+Currently allocated:     1216 MB<br>

 <h1>11.2.6.2 Lab - Use Device Manager</h1>